 1. Book a room well in advance

 Hampi is a small and sleepy place.
-However, it attracts many pilgrims and travellers.
-Since the demolition of central Hampi Bazaar area, guesthouse owners don’t know what to expect, so they don’t expand the premises.
+However, it attracts many pilgrims and travelers.
+Since the demolition of the central Hampi Bazaar area, guesthouse owners don’t know what to expect, so they don’t expand the premises.
 Therefore, good guesthouses and hostels sell out quickly.